isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/pdf-template.md

 ### Properties{#properties-option}

 Select this option to view and edit the properties of the template.
-You can preview the existing image for the template.
-You can also edit or delete the Preview image.
+You can preview the existing thumbnail for the template.
+You can also edit or delete the thumbnail.
 You can also change the title and description of the template.

 ### View in Assets UI